pusher/pusher-websocket-react-native/README.md

 }
 ```

-use this if you want to be informed of a failed subscription attempt, which you could use, for example, to then attempt another subscription or make a call to a service you use to track errors.
+Use this if you want to be informed of a failed subscription attempt.
+You can use this to re-attempt the subscription or make a call to a service you use to track errors.

 #### `onDecryptionFailure`